seeingnft/teia-/Marketplace-Fees.md

 ## infra cost donations

+The estimated expense to keep the platform running is $1,350USD per month, and about $1,650USD remaining for one off expenses plus some expected amounts for legal and registration costs.

+To find out more about the expected monthly and one time expenses that will help to keep Teia operational, take a look at the [Teia Notion finances](https://www.notion.so/Finances-c15bd7bcf7ec4a67af13d7e162dc39bb) section.
+Currently there are no allocations for wages for any Teia community individuals, at this stage everyone is volunteering their time and energy.

 To cover the infra costs (indexer, server etc) that are run by manitcor/teztools we ask the community for donations into the following wallet:
 [https://tzkt.io/tz1VsAWHavM8PvJZpedLr5BWuveypGxSVJUf/operations/](https://tzkt.io/tz1VsAWHavM8PvJZpedLr5BWuveypGxSVJUf/operations/)
 [](https://objkt.com/profile/hereandnow-fund/owned)This wallet was set up by manitcor/Teztools to collect funds for their operations and the funds there will go into upkeeping costs. you can also donate NFTs to that wallet.